-Hanuman Vermaet.
-Al [2] proposed an Improved Intuitionistic Fuzzy C-means (IIFCM) for segmenting the images its main intention is to diminish the noise and boundary problems between the various tissues from the brain scan.
+Hanuman Verma et.
+Al [2] proposed an Improved Intuitionistic Fuzzy Cmeans (IIFCM) for segmenting the images its main intention is to diminish the noise and boundary problems between the various tissues from the brain scan.
 Statistical analysis is proposed to provide better performance.
+A novel fuzzy approach is proposed for noise uncertainty.
 This method is compared with the existing methods and it provides better results in square images.